kevin218/Eureka/docs/source/ecf.rst

 '''''''''''
 Determines the astrophysical and systematics models used in the Stage 5 fitting.
 For standard numpy functions, this can be one or more (separated by commas) of the following:
-[batman_tr, batman_ecl, sinusoid_pc, expramp, hstramp, polynomial, step, xpos, ypos, xwidth, ywidth, GP].
+[batman_tr, batman_ecl, poet_tr, poet_ecl, sinusoid_pc, expramp, hstramp, polynomial, step, xpos, ypos, xwidth, ywidth, GP].
 For theano-based differentiable functions, this can be one or more of the following:
 [starry, sinusoid_pc, expramp, hstramp, polynomial, step, xpos, ypos, xwidth, ywidth], where starry replaces both the batman_tr and batman_ecl models and offers a more complicated phase variation model than sinusoid_pc that accounts for eclipse mapping signals.
+The POET transit and eclipse models are best-suited for planets with small eccentricities.
+POET has a fast implementation of the 4-parameter limb darkening model that is valid for small planets (Rp/Rs < 0.1)

 manual_clip
 '''''''''''